radekvit/ctf/goals.md

 # absolutely necessary
 1. implement and test LALR (SLR)
-2. implement and test IELR
+2. implement and test LSCELR
-3. implement and test BLL and BIELR (backtracking)
+3. implement and test BLL and BLSCELR (backtracking)
 4. implement text file parser saving/loading

 # nice to have